 Noncompliance with this policy may lead to disciplinary action.

+e.
 Subject grievances will be heard through the established grievance channels on campus.

+f.
 United States federal guidelines for an IRB are incorporated as part of this policy and apply except to the extent that the Augsburg University policy expressly contradicts them.
 It is the responsibility of the Dean of the College to make sure that the IRB chair is adequately informed of federal guidelines and that the IRB adheres to them.

 Updated October 2014

-9.2.11 i.
-Assessment Committee
+9.2.13 Assessment Committee

+1. Membership

-1. This Committee will consist of eleven members:
+a.
+This Committee will consist of eleven members:

-The Associate Dean for Faculty Affairs, who will chair the committee
+The Director of Assessment, who will chair the committee

 Five faculty representatives, one from each division, one from a graduate program, and one at large,